yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 Delftechpark 26
 2628 XH Delft
-Niederlande
+Netherlands

 *Weyeser* is a company specialized in supporting organizations to translate big amounts of data into knowledge by means of data mining, text mining and visualization.
-Their solutions offer Governments, Governmental Institutions, Universities, Think Tanks and Corporations ways of objectively assessing their knowledge portfolio and that of their peers.
+Their solutions offer governments, governmental institutions, universities, think tanks and corporations ways of objectively assessing their knowledge portfolio and that of their peers.

 Within this proposed project weyeser will provide expertise concerning the questions of how mere data processing can be transformed into a process of knowledge production.
 Not only cultural institutions, but organizations, institutions and companies of all fields produce and provide increasing sets of digital data.
 Weyeser will develop applications that allows humanities students to compile new perspectives and knowledge from the analysis, correlation and visualization of these data sets.
 At the same time these tools will make humanities research and concepts more tangible and accessible to an larger audience.